This delicious apple galette recipe features a crisp all-butter crust that will quickly become a crowd favorite!

-Step 1: In a medium bowl, combine apple slices, lemon juice and toss to coat.
+- In a medium bowl, combine apple slices, and lemon juice and toss to coat.
 Add sugar, cinnamon, vanilla, and cornstarch.
 Stir until combined.
-Allow to sit for at least 20 minutes so that the apples release a fair amount of liquid.
+Allow it to sit for at least 20 minutes so that the apples release a fair amount of liquid.

-Step 4: Remove crust from the fridge and place the apple slices into the center of the crust to form a heaping pile.
+- Remove the crust from the fridge and place the apple slices into the center of the crust to form a heaping pile.
 Keep the remaining liquid from the apples.

-Step 4: Gently fold the exterior of the crust over the pile of apples.
-If you notice any tears, use a bit of egg white as ‘glue’, simply brush it onto the tears and use your fingers to patch together.
+- Gently fold the exterior of the crust over the pile of apples.
+If you notice any tears, use a bit of egg white as ‘glue’, simply brush it onto the tears and use your fingers to patch them together.

-Step 8: After 15 minutes of cooking, use a brush to add the remaining apple liquid onto the streusel topping in the center of the galette.
-Allow to cook for an additional 15-20 minutes.
-Once the crust is an even golden brown, remove it from the oven and let cool for 10 minutes.
+- After 15 minutes of cooking, use a brush to add the remaining apple liquid to the streusel topping in the center of the galette.
+Allow it to cook for an additional 15-20 minutes.
+Once the crust is an even golden brown, remove it from the oven and let it cool for 10 minutes.